-William “Bill” Brown of Sparks died July 11, 2004, in Tennessee of lung and heart problems.
-He was born Oct.
-4, 1929, to Jerry and Lillian Carr Brown and grew up in the San Fernando Valley in California.
+William “Bill” Brown of Sparks died July 11, 2004, in Tennessee following lung and heart problems.

-He was preceded in death by his sisters Elona and Dewila “Dee” and brothers Loyal “Jim” and Everald “E.J.”; granddaughter Melissa; nephews Robert Brown and Bruce Collier; and great-grand nephew Courtland.
+He was preceded in death by his parents, sisters Elona, and Dewila (Dee), and brothers Loyal (Jim) and Everald (E.J.), his grandaughter Melissa and nephews Robert Brown and Bruce Collier and great-grandnephew Courtland.

 The family will hold a private memorial.